Punjabi diaspora

-The Punjabi diaspora (pajābī pravāsī) refers to the descendants of ethnic Punjabis who emigrated out of the Punjab region in the northern part of the Indian subcontinent to the rest of the world.
+The Punjabi diaspora consists of the descendants of ethnic Punjabis who emigrated out of the Punjab region in Pakistan and India to the rest of the world.
 Punjabis are one of the largest ethnic groups in both the Pakistani and Indian diasporas.
-The Punjabi diaspora numbers around the world has been given between 2.5 and 10 million, mainly concentrated in Britain, Canada, United States, Western Europe, Southeast Asia, the Middle East, Australia and New Zealand.
+The Punjabi diaspora numbers around the world has been given between 3 and 5 million, mainly concentrated in Britain, Canada, the United States, Western Europe, Southeast Asia, the Middle East, Australia and New Zealand.

 Afghanistan

 Bangladesh

 Many families from Punjab, Pakistan migrated to erstwhile East Pakistan (present-day Bangladesh) as it was one country at the time.
 Some of these families chose to remain in Bangladesh after its independence.
 One such example is the family of Bangladeshi-Punjabi cricketer Junaid Siddique.

+Brazil

+Most Punjabis in Brazil are Sikhs.

 Australia

 Punjabis migrated to Australia from other parts of the Punjabi diaspora, as well from the state of Punjab itself.
-The Majority were Sikh and Hindu Punjabis are the minority.
+The Majority were Sikh and Hindu Punjabis are a minority.